nehal1989/FlyAtlas2Scraper/README.md

 Python package to scrape FlyAtlas2 data.

-To run the the scripts in this package it is recommende to use Anaconda.
+To run the the scripts in this package it is recommende to use Anaconda 3.7 or above.